braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

-NOTE: this is a draft of a blog post for https://jobs-blog.braveclojure.com/.
-If you have suggestions for edits or would like your company included, please email me, [daniel@braveclojure.com](mailto:daniel@braveclojure.com).
+---
+title: Learning Clojure yields surprising long-term benefits.
+These companies are hiring and will train you.
+date: 2022-03-24
+---

 # Learning Clojure yields surprising long-term benefits.
-These companies will train you.
+These companies are hiring and will train you.

 Learning any programming language requires a significant investment in time and resources.
 Of all the languages I&rsquo;ve gained proficiency in, Clojure has by far yielded the largest benefits for my life.
 Some of these benefits have been surprising and have only become evident with time.
 I want to share these less-obvious benefits because they&rsquo;ve had such a positive impact on me, and I want other devs to benefit, too.

-<a id="org133c56b"></a>
+<a id="orgf579f24"></a>

 # Clojure&rsquo;s stability can improve your lifestyle

 Clojure&rsquo;s core team is committed to the language&rsquo;s stability over time so that code you wrote years ago will almost always work with the latest version of Clojure.

 By unfortunate contrast, some other languages introduce significant, breaking changes like a friend declaring that they&rsquo;re DONE with carbs and are going PALEO thank you very much.
 This imposes a cost every time you sit down to do some work.
-Say you want to spend some time on a side project that uses `blub v1.0` but you want to use a library built for `blub v1.1`.
+Say you want to spend some time on a side project that uses the language `blub v1.0` but you want to use a library built for `blub v1.1`.
 You are in for a night of pain and horror.

 Let&rsquo;s play this scenario out over time.
 Say you only have 30 minutes to work on a side project.
 You run into a &ldquo;language overhead&rdquo; issue like the one above.
 Solving this kind of problem is chaotic, meaning it&rsquo;s hard to pick up where you left off between programming sessions.
 If you don&rsquo;t solve it the first time, you&rsquo;ll retread a lot of ground the next session.
 Heaven help you if Life Happens and you can&rsquo;t pick up your project for a couple weeks.
 It&rsquo;s hard to make actual progress.